 Founder of the ACM series of conferences womENcourage in Europe.
 2012–2014.

 Chair of the gender balance committee at the European COST Action IC1404 “Multi-Paradigm Modelling for Cyber-Physical Systems” (MPM4CPS).
 Funded by the European Cooperation in Science and Technology (COST) Association, European Commission.
-From November 2014 to January 2019.
+2014-2019.